Ahmedaboujeeb/milestone1/README.md

    - This project's repository is hosted on GitHub link to repository (https://github.com/ahmedaboujeeb/milestone1).
    - This peroject was coded using Visual Studio Code.
 A clone of this repsository is stored locally, and the changes were deployed directly in the master branch using clear commit meassages.
    - Commands used to deploy changes: git add, git commit -m "message", git push.
+   - The website is hosted on GitHub Pages, and published at https://ahmedaboujeeb.github.io/milestone1/.

 ## Credits